Best product management software in 2026

 6. ClickUp

-ClickUp is an adaptable tool to handle product management tasks.
-It includes features like roadmap planning, feature tracking, and communication, all in one place.
+ClickUp is an adaptable tool for managing product management tasks.
+It brings together features like roadmap planning, feature tracking, and communication, all in one place.
 This reduces the need for separate apps, helping product teams stay organized.
 Customizable workflows and built-in automations boost productivity without the complexity of multiple tools.

 "Our product team primarily uses ClickUp to coordinate our product development, track features, and manage roadmaps.
 The ease of assigning tasks and updating team members has helped us eliminate a lot of email clutter and unnecessary meetings.
 Features are searchable which is a huge plus for us."